The train is one of the most popular modes of transport in Sri Lanka; the train route between Kandy and Ella, in particular, is phenomenal.

-Sri Lanka Railways also receive generally good reviews.
-Their trains are clean, comfortable, and a very nice way to travel like a local.
+Sri Lanka Railways receive generally good reviews.
+Their trains are clean, comfortable, and a nice way to travel like a local.
 When taking the train, you can sample some of the local treats sold by vendors while looking out to their beautiful countryside.

 Where can I book my train tickets?

-Because of all these advantages of traveling by train, reserved train tickets are in high demand and unfortunately, Sri Lanka Railways doesn’t make it easy to buy your ticket online.
+Unfortunately, Sri Lanka Railways doesn’t make it easy to buy your ticket online.

 Keep on reading to learn about the different train tickets sold in Sri Lanka.